KOSASIH/PromoteOneself/README.md

 ## Debug Information --- to be removed ---:
 --- This plugin curuently contains a number of debug commands; these should be removed before the plugin is built as they are a security problem.
 This plugin is made using eclipse; the .classpath file is excluded from this repository so should should be recreated ---

+In this file, text between < and > characters does not render, so some commands are incomplete.

 ## License:
 This plugin is under a MIT license (see the LICENSE file for the full license).